TNEP4/roger-legal-compliance/TIER_SYSTEM_BUSINESS_MODEL.md

 ---

 ## Questions & Answers

+**Q: Why is Florida Tier 4 when it accepts "commercially reasonable software"?**
+A: Florida requires BOTH an anonymous option AND commercially reasonable software.
+The anonymous option requirement (a Tier 4 trigger) determines the tier classification.
+The tier represents the minimum infrastructure needed for compliance - if ANY requirement demands Tier 4 capabilities, the entire state is Tier 4.

 **Q: Can we just use credit card for all Tier 2 states?**
 A: Legally risky.
 Tier 2 states explicitly require "transactional data" or "commercial database" checks, which goes beyond simple credit card acceptance.
 Credit bureau verification (~$0.10/check) is safer.